 Let’s get started!

-Coconut oil is a great makeup remover for oily substances such as sunscreen, and heavy eye or face make-up.
+Coconut oil is a great makeup remover for oily substances such as sunscreen and heavy eye or face makeup.

 How to clean your face with coconut oil?
 First, liquefy the coconut oil in your hands when it’s in its natural solid state, then softly rub it into dry skin and wash your face with warm water.
 Coconut oil is great for sensible and dry skin.
 If you have oily or acne-prone skin, you can still use it; of course, make sure to use a second water base cleanse to remove excess oil.
 I recommend you use organic, unrefined, and cold-pressed coconut oil in liquid form.

 Coconut oil is a great moisturiser, especially for curly or dry hair.
 You can use it as a hair mask, as a serum, or to protect your hair before swimming or going to the ocean.
 Whatever you choose, remember that coconut is super oily and heavy, so don’t get crazy her because it can let your hair super oily if you use too much is best to use e a small amount.

 Coconut oil pulling, used primarily in ayurvedic medicine, is a great oral detoxification procedure by swishing a tablespoon of oil in your mouth for 10–20 minutes.
 How to do it?
-In the morning, before eating or drinking, swish about 1-2 Tbl of coconut oil for 10-20 minutes.
-Then spit out the oil and rinse and finally brush your teeth as you normally do, and voila!
-You can do it 3-5 times per week for the best results.
+Before eating or drinking, swish about 1-2 Tbl of coconut oil in the morning for 10-20 minutes.
+Then spit out the oil and rinse, and finally brush your teeth as you normally do, and voila!
+You can do it 3-5 times weekly for the best results.

 You can use coconut oil in all areas of your body, from your arms to your legs.
 This highly moisturizing oil can be a natural way to soothe skin and provide a shaving slippery surface.
 Coconut oil is a protective lather between the blade and the skin, preventing irritation and razor burn.
 Coconut oil is not only great as a shaving cream but also as an aftershave.

 When it comes to cooking, there are many different forms of coconut, and each contains unique nutrients and can be used in different ways.
 Virgin coconut oil lends a nice coconutty taste to dishes like curries; coconut milk gives a creamy texture and sweet flavour to smoothies, soups and even ice cream.
-Coconut butter can be used instead of butter; it has a sweeter flavour and is very creamy; and finally, coconut flour is a great alternative for low carbohydrates diets and gluten-free dishes.
+Coconut butter can be used instead of butter; it has a sweeter flavour and is very creamy; finally, coconut flour is a great alternative for low carbohydrates diets and gluten-free dishes.

 Coconut is an amazing fruit.
-It tastes delicious, provides healthy fats and several important minerals such as manganese and iron.
+It tastes delicious and provides healthy fats and important minerals such as manganese and iron.
 An easy way to add coconut into your diet is by adding shredded or shaved coconut meat to fruit salads, yoghurt or vegetables.
 The coolers fact about coconut is that you can use it for almost everything, from your face to your oral health.
 I strongly recommend you opt for organic, unrefined and free-from-chemicals coconut sources.